startinggravity/Drupal-8-Theme/README.md

 0. Edit line 26 of gulpfile.js, replacing "drupal.loc" with the domain of your local site.

+0. `php patternlab/core/builder.php -g`

+## Post-installation Notes

-Note: Running `npm install` (step 11) and `gulp install-all` (step 12) will add several files in directories called node_modules and bower_components.
-The .gitignore file your theme will prevent these files from being added to your repo.
+Running `npm install` (step 11) and `gulp install-all` (step 12) will add several files in directories called node_modules and bower_components.
+The .gitignore file in your theme will prevent these files from being added to your repo.
 This is intentional because the files are only needed for development.

-Additional developers on a team using the theme you have set up will also need to navigate to the theme and run the commands in steps 11 and 12.
+If you are adding developers on a team who are editing the theme, after they have cloned your site's repo they will need to navigate to the theme directory and run the commands in steps 11, 12 and 13.

 ## Using PatternLab